We don’t consume individual foods in isolation. We don’t eat single ingredients, solitary nutrients or food groups exclusively. At least I don’t.

 - Don’t measure every morsel; simply aim for the following number of food group servings each day

-- Lower Your Risk of Health Problems
+- Lower Your Risk for Health Problems

 - Limit nutrients of concern – added sugar, sodium and saturated fat – to help prevent and reduce the risk of chronic disease